-- Schools attended field trips during the 2023-2024 school year to engage with the community and create experiential learning opportunities for students. - School staff attend professional learning opportunities focusing on topics that support school initiatives which will extend beyond Federal Relief Funds.
+- Schools attended field trips during the 2023-2024 school year to engage with the community and create experiential learning opportunities for students. - School staff attended professional learning opportunities focused on topics that support school initiatives that will extend beyond Federal Relief Funds.